acoyfellow/remote/README.md

 # Remote - SvelteKit + Better Auth + Durable Objects

 Barebones starter for building authenticated apps with persistent state on the edge.
-No bullshit.
-Just working code.

 ## What This Shows